gmkang/The-Mixer/README.md

 Parents
 - Although any of the drinks can be modified as a mocktail, we also offer non-alcoholic beverages like smoothies, juices and teas.
 Create your kid's favorite drink and save it on the app.
 Or adjust wild drinks that are kid-friendly!

 ##Unsolved Problems:
-- The  delete button has been sporadically acting up.
 - Displaying all saved recipes on one page.
+- With more time, CSS needs to be cleaned up.